-Elihu was young, yet he knew he still had value from God with a gift of knowledge and wisdom.
+Elihu was young, yet he knew he still was value from God with a gift of knowledge and wisdom.
 Never underestimate who will be of used or how God will console.

-Aeschylus, a Greek dramatist who lived around BC 400, said, “Even in our sleep, pain cannot forget and falls drop by drop upon the heart, until in our own despair, and against our will, comes through the awful grace of God.”
+Aeschylus, a Greek dramatist who lived around 400 BC, said, “Even in our sleep, pain cannot forget and falls drop by drop upon the heart, until in our own despair, and against our will, comes through the awful grace of God.”

-There have been nights that I fear the pain I was feeling would penetrate my dreams, of course just with that thought process going into sleep it would.
+There have been nights that I fear the pain I was experiencing would seep into my dreams, of course just with that thought process it would.
 Part of my nightly prayer is “ease my mind, grant me peace in my heart.”
 I remember once my mother, while under a new prescription of medication for her dementia, told me the meds gave her bad dreams.
 She didn’t want to take the medicine anymore.
 I tried to, insensitively, relieve her stress by emphasizing they were only dreams.
 Later bad dreams would not abate for me while under the weight of depression and stress minus the medicine to blame it on.
 It reminds me of a story about the last two magicians: Jonathan Strange and Mr. Norrell.
-In the story, Mr. Norrell makes a pack with the devil for his wife to live longer by allowing the devil to have half of her life.
+In the story, Mr. Norrell makes a pact with the devil for his wife to live longer by allowing the devil to have half of her life.
 Dr. Strange thought that was a good deal, maybe he would get 30 more years with her before the devil would have her for her remaining days so he agreed.
-The devil was thinking more near term though and took his part of the deal while she was sleeping.
+The devil was thinking more near-term though and took his part of the deal while she was sleeping.
 His wife slowly went insane during her hours when she was awake knowing she was to be with the devil once she fell asleep at night which was the other half of her life.
 Dreams can seem real when you are alone and think too much.
 I never had insomnia because of fear of nightmares or bad dreams.
-But I did end up missing the feeling of relaxation from sleep once I first woke distressed or comfortable with me dreams.
-Deliberate sleep rituals, and conditions plus reading comforting things go a long way to subvert these anxieties.
+But I have ended missing the feeling of relaxation from sleep once I woke because of feeling distressed or uncomfortable with my dreams.